 Image: @kensuarez / Unsplash

-Cebu has always been a preferred destination among tourists looking for fun under the sun.
-Aside from Mactan Island, there are a number of island destinations off the coast of Cebu.
-Among the more popular island destinations are Bantayan Island, Camotes Island, and Malapascua Island in the north.
+Cebu has always been a tourist spot and preferred destination among tourists looking for fun under the sun.
+Aside from Mactan Island, there are many island destinations off the coast of Cebu.
+Bantayan Island, Camotes Island, and Malapascua Island in the north are among the more popular island destinations.
 The southern part of Cebu also boasts of the white-sand beaches of Sumilon Island and Badian Island.
-Mactan Island itself is a jump-off point for tourists looking to hop from one island to another.
+Mactan Island is a jump-off point for tourists looking to hop from one island to another.